The meaning of space: Sleep and functional well-being

 - Smell: what is it like to be there?

-Taste: what place is imagined and what association/s could be made?
-An imagined seaside tasting the saltiness of a soft breeze?
+- Taste: what place is imagined and what association/s could be made?
+Is it being at an imagined seaside, tasting the saltiness of a soft breeze?

 Find the right counsellor or therapist for you